WBGB (FM): Big 103

 At 10:00 a.m. on May 28, 2020, after playing "Happier" by Marshmello and Bastille, WODS flipped to adult hits, branded as "Big 103, Music Unleashed".
 The new format features a playlist focusing on music from the 1970s through the 2000s.
 The first song on "Big" was "Welcome to the Jungle" by Guns N' Roses.
-On June 4, 2020, WODS changed their call letters to WBGB; concurrently, the former WODS call letters were moved to a sister station in West Hazleton, Pennsylvania.
+On June 4, 2020, WODS changed its call letters to WBGB; concurrently, the former WODS call letters were moved to a sister station in West Hazleton, Pennsylvania.
 WBGB is voiced by Howard Cogan, the same voiceover talent heard on Jack FM radio stations nationwide, such as Audacy sister station KCBS-FM in Los Angeles.